 If the auditor is unsure at any point of how to proceed on audit, the instructing managing agent(s) should be contacted for further instruction;

 Guidance within this document in respect of issues to consider at a risk level is given as an example of issues which might affect those risks.
-These lists are not exhaustive and the auditor is expected to use their experience and judgement to consider issues which might be relevant when assessing each individual risk;
+These lists are not exhaustive, and the auditor is expected to use their experience and judgement to consider issues which might be relevant when assessing each individual risk;

 The guidance contained herein is given to standardise the core elements of a coverholder audit.
 Individual managing agents may issue additional instructions or appendices to auditors for completion as well as additional guidance around the completion of the scope sections.